SocNavData/SocNav3/README.md

 # SocNav3 dataset code and tools

-Official implementation of the paper [Towards Data-Driven Metrics for Social Robot Navigation Benchmarking](...)
+Official repository of the paper [Towards Data-Driven Metrics for Social Robot Navigation Benchmarking](...)

 This project is a joined effort towards the development of a data-driven Social Robot Navigation metric to facilitate benchmarking and policy optimization.
 Motivated by the lack of a standardized method to benchmark Social robot Navigation (SocNav) policies, we propose an **A**ll-encompassing **L**earned **T**rajectory-wise (ALT) metric, which is learned directly from human evaluations of full robot trajectories, conditioned on contexts.